 AWARNING Ignition of fuel can cause serious personal injury or death by fire or explosion.
-Do not permit any flame, cigarette, pilot light, or other ignition source near the fuel system.
+Do not permit any flame, cigarette, or other igniter near the fuel system.

 AC Electric System

 Check the following while the generator set is operating; otherwise measure load lines L1, L2, and L3 using the appropriate AC meter.